• Menu

 Hunting, hawking, animal baiting and football

-Burgess inspecting a manuscriptWhile some American publications were quite positive about the book, Burgess notes that ‘disparagement came from my native country,’ and he quotes several negative reviews from the British press.
+Although the majority of American critics were positive about the book, Burgess notes that ‘disparagement came from my native country,’ and he quotes several negative reviews from the British press.
 As he writes in You’ve Had Your Time:

 The Tablet, for instance, found ‘the captions … coy, clever-clever, or muddled.
 Plain factuality would have helped matters.
 Burgess plainly does not know the religion of Shakespeare’s home and district, and his groundless attack on Shakespeare’s wife leads you to think that the biographer had known and hated her most of his life.
 One gets a strong feeling that Burgess had little heart for the work.’
 Unjust.